octimot/StoryToolkitAI/README.md

 ## How to transcribe timelines:

 #### 1. Open Resolve and StoryToolkitAI
 Open a project in Resolve.
-Then, go back to the folder where you downloaded the tool, activate the virtual environment (if you created one) and then start the tool:
+Then, go back to the folder where you installed the tool, activate the virtual environment (if you created one) and then start the tool:

     source venv/bin/activate